Nicola Fiorita: Biography

 Son of Franco Fiorita, former mayor of Catanzaro, he graduated in law at the University of Florence and became a university professor at the University of Calabria, dealing with law and religion, secularism and European Islam.

 Always close to the left, Fiorita has been a candidate in the local elections of 2017 for the office of mayor of Catanzaro leading a left-wing coalition and ranking third with a percentage of 23.23%.

 Mayor of Catanzaro

 Following an agreement between the Democratic Party, Five Star Movement, Volt and other progressive movements, Fiorita became the official candidate of the centre-left coalition for the office of mayor of Catanzaro in the local elections of 2022.
-He was elected mayor in the second turn, defeating the centre-right candidate Valerio Donato, with a percentage of 58%, despite the lists in support of him appear to be in the minority in the city council due to the occurrence of the so-called lame duck.
+He was elected mayor in the second turn, defeating the centre-right candidate Valerio Donato, with a percentage of 58%.
+However, his election marked a lame duck (anatra zoppa) situation: The lists in support of him received only 25.85% of the votes, while the lists supporting Donato received 53.81% of the vote, thus he was elected without a majority on the city council.